digitalchild/digitalchild/README.md

 # 👋 Hi, I’m Jamie Madden

 I'm a Senior Developer Relations & Education Engineer at [n8n](https://n8n.io).
-I help developers automate more and build faster with open-source workflows.
+I help developers automate more and build faster automation workflows.
 I’m also the founder of indie SaaS products, a seasoned full-stack engineer, AI/ML tinkerer, and longtime WordPress user and advocate with 30 years in tech.

 ---